INIT6Source/UNOFFICIAL_CERTIFIED_BLOCKHAIN_PRACTIONER_STUDY_GUIDE/README.md

 #### Use Cases

-- **Digital Art**:
-  - Artists can tokenize their artwork, creating a verifiable proof of ownership and authenticity.
+- **Digital Art**: Artists can tokenize their artwork, creating a verifiable proof of ownership and authenticity.
-  - NFTs can be sold on marketplaces, providing royalties to the original artist.
-- **Collectibles**:
-  - Creation of unique collectibles like CryptoKitties, each with distinct attributes.
+- **Collectibles**: Creation of unique collectibles like CryptoKitties, each with distinct attributes.
-- **Gaming**:
-  - In-game items represented as NFTs, allowing players to own, trade, and sell items outside the game.
+- **Gaming**: In-game items represented as NFTs, allowing players to own, trade, and sell items outside the game.
-- **Virtual Real Estate**:
-  - Ownership of virtual land or property in platforms like Decentraland.
+- **Virtual Real Estate**: Ownership of virtual land or property in platforms like Decentraland.
-- **Certificates and Credentials**:
-  - Issuing verifiable certificates, diplomas, or licenses as NFTs.
+- **Certificates and Credentials**: Issuing verifiable certificates, diplomas, or licenses as NFTs.

 #### Technical Details

-- **Metadata JSON Schema**:
-  - The metadata file typically follows a standard schema with fields like `name`, `description`, `image`, and custom attributes.
+- **Metadata JSON Schema**: The metadata file typically follows a standard schema with fields like `name`, `description`, `image`, and custom attributes.
-  - Example JSON structure:

     ```json
     {